savirsingh/mmistakes-theme-site/contact.md

 ### Contact Form

 If you prefer, you can also use the contact form below to send me a message directly.
 I will respond to you via email.
+**Update: Please use my email instead of this form.
+My form service has not been updated recently and the technologies being used are outdated.
+This means I will _not_ receive your message.**

 {% raw %}
 <form action="https://thatformworks.pythonanywhere.com/mailsavir" method="POST">